alexdphan/CohereAIPipeline/README.md

 # CohereFlow

+## CohereFlow: A versatile and user-friendly Python package for seamless integration with the Cohere API, offering text preprocessing, classification, and custom guardrail-like features to enhance and secure your natural language processing workflows.

 - Simplifying the process of making API requests by abstracting away some of the implementation details and adding additional functionality

 - Providing a more convenient and intuitive interface for developers to interact with